Parava (film): Plot

 Ichappi recollects this story.
-Ichappi goes to school and proposes to Surumi by kissing her on her cheeks and is slapped in return.
+Ichappi goes to school and proposes to Surumi by kissing on her cheeks and is slapped in return.
 Ichappi gets nervous and fears that Surumi might spread this news to her parents as well as teachers.
 He fakes fever for the next few days and sends Haseeb to inquire about the happenings at school.
-Surumi confronts Haseeb and tells him to not worry and let Ichappi know that she isn't going to disclose it to anyone.
+Surumi confronts Haseeb and tells him not to worry and let Ichappi know that she isn't going to disclose it to anyone.
 Though Ichappi returns, he is saddened by the fact that Surumi has left the school under unknown circumstances.
-Icahppi and Haseeb under the pressure from a few other friends go to watch an adult movie.
-Icahppi feels uncomfortable all the time and upon reaching home, is confronted by an angry mother.
+Ichappi and Haseeb under the pressure from a few other friends go to watch an adult movie.
+Ichappi feels uncomfortable all the time and upon reaching home, is confronted by an angry mother.
 His father asks him about the movie and to everyone's surprise just gives him advice to not repeat this.
-Upon questioning by the mother, he responds that being harsh with Shane never worked out as he wanted, he doesn't want his other son to stop speaking to him too.
+Upon questioning by the mother, he responds that being harsh with Shain never worked out as he wanted, he doesn't want his other son to stop speaking to him too.
 Hakeem's wedding is fixed.
 On the wedding day, Ichappi and Haseeb are shocked to find Surumi as the bride.
 From one of the children that roam around the competitor's place, they learn of the stolen bird.
 They retrieve their bird with the children's help.
 The local pigeon flying competition is on and the boys register their names for the competition.
 The birds and the whole cage disappear on the day of the competition.
 In tears, they fly the only pair they have.
 They had hidden the oldest pair in a different place.
-The boys can fly their birds for a long but are interrupted by Ichappi's father who scolds them for losing the birds.
+The boys can fly their birds for a long time but are interrupted by Ichappi's father who scolds them for losing the birds.
 The birds fly away somewhere.
 Ichappi and Haseeb misunderstand that their rivals stole them but they admit they didn't.
-Shane discovers that the birds are in the clutches of the addicts who returned from jail and wanted revenge.
-Shane and his friends fight the goons.
-Shane tries to kill them but is stopped by his friends.
+Shain discovers that the birds are in the clutches of the addicts who returned from jail and wanted revenge.
+Shain and his friends fight the goons.
+Shain tries to kill them but is stopped by his friends.
 His father and Hakeem's father come and thrash the goons.
-As the police arrive, Shane's father warns the Sub-Inspector that if they return, they will be killed.
-He then holds Shane's hand as they leave, symbolizing the end of the father-son dispute.
+As the police arrive, Shain's father warns the Sub-Inspector that if they return, they will be killed.
+He then holds Shain's hand as they leave, symbolizing the end of the father-son dispute.

 The club members are shown playing cricket.
-Shane is shown to have left his isolation and is back on track to continue his love story.
+Shain is shown to have left his isolation and is back on track to continue his love story.
 A smiling Imran is shown sitting on the fence with some children watching the friends happily enjoying their unison.
 Ichappi and Haseeb continue their pigeon taming.
 The end shot showcases the pigeon (Parava) landing on Ichappi's hand.